cityofaustin/Residential-Permitting/_content/resources/building-near-a-tree.md

 ## Digging into critical root zones

 The critical root zone for a tree depends on the size of the tree itself.
-Larger, more established, trees will have larger critical root zones that you will need to consider when building around trees.
+Larger, more established trees will have larger critical root zones that you will need to consider when building around trees.
 Even if your completed project will not be within 10 feet of the tree, construction equipment may be brought in that could affect the health of the tree.
 For example, a large truck like a cement truck could damage the root system by driving over the roots that are just 4 inches under the ground.

 To understand where you can and cannot build around trees, imagine that there are three impact zones of development to think about before you start your project.
 For this example, we’re using a tree with a 20 inch diameter.